Is your child struggling with pencil grip? Maybe they hold it a little funny or cannot hold it at all.

 3. Helps your child’s fine motor development.

-4. Learning it correctly first, leads to a happy writer in the future!
+4. Learning it correctly first, leads to a happy writer in the future.
+This is the truth.

-Handwriting Without Tears has a great video on the tripod grip.
+Handwriting Without Tears has a video on the tripod grip.

 School Sparks has great photos and more information.